mdn/browser-compat-data/compat-data-schema.md

 4. Create a second script to export gettext-formatted files to a JSON data structure.
 5. Implement a gettext-like translation in KumaScript (I'm pretty sure this is already done, and multiple times).

-Entry 1. is done in this document.
+1. is done in this document.